edgio-docs/edgio-docs/guides/react-storefront.md

 # React Storefront

 [React Storefront](https://docs.reactstorefront.io) helps developers build sub-second e-commerce progressive web apps in record time.
-This guide shows you how to deploy a React Storefront app on the XDN.
+This guide shows you how to deploy a React Storefront app on {{ PRODUCT_NAME }}.

 ## Creating a React Storefront App